EnviroDIY/KellerModbus/README.md

 This library only implements the following small subset of functions from those described in the [Keller Series 30 Communication Protocol Manual](https://www.kelleramerica.com/manuals-and-software/manuals/series30%20comm_protocol_e.pdf).
 These are:

 - `getSerialNumber`
-- `getValues`, for presssure and temperature
+- `getValues`, for pressure and temperature

 This library also calculates water depth via the following function: